 Innovations in Vessel Design

-Shipyards in the region are focusing on designing vessels that are both functional and environmentally friendly.
+Shipyards in the region are focusing on designing functional and environmentally friendly vessels.
 With global shipping regulations tightening, there’s a push for ships that consume less fuel and produce fewer emissions.
 Innovations include hull designs that minimize drag and the use of lightweight materials to enhance fuel efficiency.

 Emerging trends in vessel design: